 When to Plant Guava Seeds

-Guava trees can be grown in USDA zones 9a-10b outdoors or in USDA zone 8 and below in a pot on a sunny, covered porch through winter or in a greenhouse.
+Guava trees can be grown in USDA zones 9a to 10b outdoors or in USDA zone 8 and below in a pot on a sunny, covered porch through winter or in a greenhouse.
 Although seed grown guava doesn’t reproduce true to type, it is an economical way to grow guava and isn’t uncommon.
 Seeds should be planted immediately upon extracting form mature fruit.

 How to Grow Guava Trees from Seed

 The first step to growing guava from seed is to break the seed dormancy.
 This is done in one of two ways.
-Either place the seeds in a pot of boiling water for 5 minutes, or soak the seeds in water for two weeks prior to planting.
+Either place the seeds in a pot of boiling water for five minutes or soak the seeds in water for two weeks prior to planting.
 Both of these allow the seed coat to soften and, thus, hasten germination.

 Once the seeds have been soaked, fill a nursery pot with soilless seed starting mix.
 Press one seed into the center of the pot with your finger.
 Be sure to cover the seed with a bit of soilless mixture.

-Water the seeds with a misting spray and place the container in a warm place with temperatures around 65 F. (18 C.) or above.
-The seeds should germinate in 2-8 weeks depending upon the temperature.
+Water the seeds with a misting spray and place the container in a warm place with temperatures around 65 degrees F. (18 C.) or above.
+The seeds should germinate in two to eight weeks depending upon the temperature.
 In cooler climates, place the pot on a seed heating pad to help maintain a consistently warm temperature and speed up germination.